 OneDrive pricing is pretty affordable too.
-This service matches Google Drive’s budget plan, with 100GB of space costing $1.99 per month.
-If you are a fan of Microsoft’s productivity tools, a better option is to go with the Microsoft 365 Personal subscription which, for $69.99 per year, gives you 1TB of space and access to core Office apps.
+This service matches Google Drive’s budget plan, with 100GB of space costing $1.99 a month.
+If you are a fan of Microsoft’s productivity tools, a better option is to go with the Microsoft 365 Personal subscription which, for $69.99 a year, gives you 1TB of space and access to core Office apps.

 If you’re looking for high-quality cloud photo storage on a budget, Flickr could be the right option.
 You can think of Flickr as a part cloud photo storage, part photo-sharing social network.
 It’s one of the original photography sites to make it big on the web and has an estimated 87 million registered members.

 Flickr lets you upload up to 1,000 photos and videos free of charge.
 To remove that limit, you can go for a Flickr Pro+ account instead.
-These cost $7 per month or $60 per year.
+These cost $7 a month or $60 a year.
 Pro+ users aren’t just freed from image storage limits, they can also see advanced statistics to understand which of their shots are generating the best response in the Flickr community.

 The greatest thing about Flickr is that you can show off your photos in a classy photostream.
 Because this is a photo network, other users will be able to respond to your shots unless you make them private.
 Overall, Flickr is a good way to display and store your photos, but the one downside is that it can only handle compressed images, so this isn’t the right place to keep your RAW files.

-5 things to look for in cloud storage for photos
+5 things to look for in the best cloud storage for photos

-How to choose the best cloud photo and picture storage for you
+How to choose the best cloud storage for photos for you

 There are plenty of great photo storage services out there, but how should you work out which is the right one for you?
 To figure out if a particular service will work for your use-case, take into account key factors such as how easy it is to access the platform from a mobile device and whether any gallery sharing features are included to help you promote your work.